The Royal Malta Fencible Regiment (1825 – 1861)

 Jan 1827 The RMFR was increased from six to seven companies following the reduction of a British infantry battalion.
 British reinforcements arrived on 24 June 1828 when the company of RMFR was disbanded.

-Malta 25 Oct 1827 Strength: Rank and File (Effective) 539, Rank and File (Establishment) 560.
+25 Oct Strength: Rank and File (Effective) 539, Rank and File (Establishment) 560.

 Appointments 15 Jan 1827:

-Lt Ellul promoted Captain with local and temporary rank.
+- Lt Ellul promoted Captain with local and temporary rank.

-Ensign Mederico de Marchese Alessi promoted Lieutenant with local and temporary rank.
+- Ensign Mederico de Marchese Alessi promoted Lieutenant with local and temporary rank.

-Ensign Mattei promoted Lieutenant vice Lt Ellul.
+- Ensign Mattei promoted Lieutenant vice Lt Ellul.

-Vol. Cadet Gouder appointed Ensign vice Ensign Mattei.
+- Vol. Cadet Gouder appointed Ensign vice Ensign Mattei.

 The RMFR having been placed on the establishment of the Army from 25 December last, the regiment will henceforth be mustered on the 24th of every month instead of the 1st, as hitherto, and the accounts and other documents required to be transmitted to the Secretary at War by regiments abroad will in future be transmitted direct without going through the usual local examination.

 24 June The RMFR was reduced by one company on the arrival of British reinforcements.
 The Regiment was commanded by Count Francis Rivarola, and consisted of six Companies of 78 Rank and File each, with the following establishment: